About SES

 On June 6, 2004, he completed a life-long dream, to construct the first two public tennis courts for use by the youth and citizens of Tecate, Mexico, dedicated in honor of the memory of his late son, Sean Eduardo Sanchez.
 The facility is named the Sean Eduardo Sanchez (SES) Tennis Center.
 In addition to the SES Tennis Center, Eduardo has been an active member of the San Diego, California community for many years.
 He is a past board member of the San Diego League and served on the Multicultural USPTA San Diego Division from 1994 to 1995.

 He founded the Rancho Valencia Junior Tennis Academy in 2004, and has participated in charity tennis tournaments and provided instruction to handicapped tennis athletes for numerous consecutive years.
 In 1995, the USPTA San Diego Chapter awarded him the Teaching Professional of the Year designation.
 At the USPTA annual dinner in May of 2006, Eduardo was presented with the 2005 Community Service Award, for exemplifying the spirit of “growing the game” for tennis in San Diego, and an entire community in Tecate, Mexico.
 On December 5, 2007, Eduardo received the prestigious 10 News Leadership Award for exemplary community service, presented by Geni Cavitt of CBS, Channel 10 KGTV.
-Eduardo resides in San Diego with his wife Amelia, daughter Siana Raquel and son Kian Eduardo.
+From 2023 to the present, Eduardo continues to serve as a board member for the Barnes Tennis Center in San Diego.
+Eduardo resides in San Diego.

 Amelia D. Sanchez